epispot/epiblog/contribute.md

     [link](url)
     --- That's a line break
 ```
+Also, it would be better if you didn't incude the title, as Jekyll automatically adds the title to the page.
 # Seeing the end result

 To check that your article will be shown correctly on the site, you can use jekyll to view it.